Redeem Now Ends in:

 • It serves as the foundation for melodies, harmonies, and chord progressions.

-Why Are F & B Considered Edge Notes?
+• Why F & B can create tension:

-Tip: If an edge note sounds too harsh, try playing it as a passing tone (briefly before resolving to a more stable note) rather than holding it for too long.
+Tip: Trust your ear!
+Experiment with F and B. If a note sounds too harsh when held, try playing it briefly as a passing tone or resolve it quickly to a more stable note.

-• This is what the C major scale looks like on a guitar fretboard.
+• This is what the C major scale looks like on a guitar fretboard (expanding upon the C major pentatonic scale in red).

 Use the Major Scale